The Haunted Apartment That Changed While I Slept

 Somewhere in the city, the haunted apartment is waiting for the next name to press too hard into paper.

-I don’t miss the date anymore.
+I don’t miss the date of the move anymore.

 Scroll to Top